amasoft-dr/cabinets-react.js/README.md

 ```

--1.
-Every time *counterStore* changes, the *CounterMessage* component will be re-render.
+1. Every time *counterStore* changes, the *CounterMessage* component will be re-render.

--2.
-Every time users click the increment or decrement button, all components that subscribe to that store wil be re-rendered.(By default a component get subscribed just using *useStoreHook*)
+2. Every time users click the increment or decrement button, all components that subscribe to that store will be re-rendered.
+(By default a component get subscribed just using *useStoreHook*)

 ### Registering more than 2 Stores